equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/running_the_app.md

   * prompt
   * response_mode
   * scope
-* Explore what consent you have given to apps on Azure AD on [myapps.microsoft.com](https://myapps.microsoft.com/)
+* Explore what consent you have given to apps on Microsoft Entra ID on [myapps.microsoft.com](https://myapps.microsoft.com/)
  * Test revoking for your app (if available in the list)

 ## --Discuss security issues and good practices--